 The process needs to be well defined, designed, documented, straightforward, and continually improved.
 It’s not just about how the team gets things done, but how it thinks as a whole as well.
 These processes need to be mastered, mapped, and changed when required.
 The unoptimized process is nothing more than a time-waster and taxation on productivity.

 Solid relationships are based on trust, understanding, sincerity, respect of contribution, acceptance of differences, and mutual accountability.
 The objective is not to become best friends, but to know how to work together.
 By being “solid”, relationships can withstand misunderstandings, conflicts, and occasional bad days.

 Communication within the team should be clear, honest, timely, and accurate.
 It allows the team to coordinate divided roles, provide feedback, clarify details, and resolve conflicts effectively.
 Excellent communication is the glue that holds the team together.

-Once you take a ride in a Rolls Royce, other cars simply do not live up to the expectation anymore.
-Similarly, once you become a part of the high-performing team, going back to work with an ineffective team becomes a punishment.
+Once you take a ride in a Rolls Royce, other cars simply can't compare anymore.
+Similarly, once you become a part of a high-performing team, going back to work with an ineffective team becomes a punishment.

 Forming a high-performing team takes time and effort, but once they jell and start producing results, they become an indispensable asset of every company.